riverbed/Riverbed-Community-Toolkit/NetIM/Azure-Cloud-Cookbooks/101-netim-simple-demo/README.md

 ## Usage

+The topology below should be deployed,

 ![Topology](images/netim-demo-topology.png)

-When deployed, navigate to the resource group, find the virtual machine named "Visibility" and connect to it via the Bastion.
+In the Azure Portal, navigate to the resource group, find the virtual machine named "Visibility" and connect to it via the Bastion.

 ![Bastion](images/visibility-connect-bastion.png)